Midwestern HomeLife

 Powdered sugar.
 A little powdered sugar, aka confectioners’ sugar, goes into the cookie dough, but most of it is used for rolling the cookies -- once when they’re warm and again when they’ve cooled.

 Finely chopped pecans.
 Grandma’s recipe card just said “nuts” and I can’t remember what kind she used.
 I use pecans.
-You can also use walnuts, almonds, pistachios, or hazelnuts.
 If you’re not usually into nuts in cookies (like me), try grinding them finely in a food processor.

 Recipe Variations